Canon 100D versus Canon G7 X

 The Canon EOS 100D (called Canon SL1 in some regions) and the Canon PowerShot G7 X are two digital cameras that were revealed to the public, respectively, in March 2013 and September 2014.
 The 100D is a DSLR, while the G7X is a fixed lens compact.
 The cameras are based on an APS-C (100D) and an one-inch sensor.
 The 100D has a resolution of 17.9 megapixel, whereas the G7X provides 20 MP.

 The physical size and weight of the Canon 100D and the Canon G7 X are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 100D – represents the basis for the calculations across all the size and weight measures).
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 100D – represents the basis or 100 percent across all the size and weight measures).

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G7X has a lens build in, whereas the 100D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the 100D and their specifications in the Canon EF Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.

 |Camera Body Specifications